 Yes, you should be at least 18 years old when applying to the Study Hub in Finland.

-You can apply for a Residence Permit after you have received an offer from your pre-selected destination university and paid the tuition fee for the first academic year.
+You can apply for a type A Residence Permit after you have received an offer from your pre-selected destination university and paid the tuition fee for the first academic year.
 Depending on your chosen destination university, this step takes place during or after the pathway.
 The offer becomes non-conditional only after you have received a passing grade for all study courses related to the pathway program.

 You may start the Residence Permit application online as soon as you receive the offer letter from your pre-selected progression university.
 The application is submitted in the e-service Enter Finland.